lupoglaz/GodotAIGym/README.md

 Make your Godot project into OpenAI Gym environment to train RL models with PyTorch.
 This project only runs on Linux systems.

 ## Requirements
-1. Godot Engine version >= 3.1 compiled from source
+1. Godot Engine version >= 3.2 compiled from source
-2. Boost interprocess
+2. Boost interprocess (apt install libboost-container-dev libboost-system-dev libboost-locale-dev)
-3. Pytorch version >= 1.1
+3. Pytorch version >= 1.5
 4. Python setuptools

 ## Installation